ese3500/final-project-sid-s-kids/README.md

 ### 2. Motivation

-Portable DC power sources have a multitude of uses; whether it is intrumentation, charging batteries, or most portable/consumer electronics, DC power is needed.
+Portable DC power sources have a multitude of uses; whether it is instrumentation, charging batteries, or most portable/consumer electronics, DC power is needed.
 As Electrical Engineers, we routinely use DC Power Supplies for our work.
 However, the most widely available and portable power sources tend to be AC power sources (that is what comes out of the wall after all).
 Furthermore, since we are aiming to drive a DC motor (where we can vary the output voltage to drive the motor faster), we are essentially creating a mini DC motor controller as well, which has myriad applications.

 ### 3. Goals